 Travel and tourism

 Tourist destinations can provide visitors with location-based recommendations, discounts, and information about nearby attractions and events.
-This helps improve the overall tourist experience and promotes local businesses.
+Using geotargeting this way improves the overall tourist experience and promotes local businesses.
+For instance, a travel agency in France could promote tours to local historical museums or cuisine classes.

 Geolocation marketing is also utilized for safety and security purposes.
-For instance, parents can receive notifications when their children arrive at school, and businesses can be alerted to unauthorized access to restricted areas.
+For example, parents can receive notifications when their children arrive at school, and businesses can be alerted to unauthorized access to restricted areas.

 Automotive industry